Understanding what’s going on inside your head

 WHAT DOES IT MEAN TO HAVE SUICIDAL THOUGHTS? 🧠

 Suicidal thoughts are a warning sign.
-They can arise in moments of crisis, when the suffering becomes too intense, or as a result of a trigger that is specific to the person in distress.
+They can pop up in moments of crisis, when the suffering becomes too intense, or as a result of a trigger that’s specific to the person in distress.

-Having suicidal ideation, dark thoughts or ambivalent feelings about attempting to end their life does not mean that a person truly wants to stop living, but it is a warning sign that must be taken seriously.
+When a person experiences suicidal ideation, dark thoughts, or ambivalent feelings about attempting to end their life, it doesn’t mean that they truly want to stop living.
+It is, however, a red flag that must be taken seriously.

-WHAT ARE THE SIGNS THAT SOMEONE IS THINKING ABOUT SUICIDE? 😟
+WHAT ARE THE SIGNS THAT SOMEONE’S THINKING ABOUT SUICIDE? 😟

-It’s important to know the signs of distress and pay close attention so you can recognize them in yourself or those around you.
-This way, you can act as soon as possible and prevent the situation from getting worse.
-These signs can include:
+It’s important to know the warning signs of distress and pay close attention so you can recognize them in yourself and others.
+By educating yourself, you’ll be able act quickly and prevent the situation from getting worse.
+Warning signs may look like this:

 “You’d be better off without me.